-- a Existing heritage and character buildings should be retained and incorporated into any new development proposal. - b Development incentives may be applied through the deemed provisions and the provisions of this Precinct Structure Plan to encourage the preservation and enhancement of heritage and character places (refer to 7.1 Development Incentives for Community Benefit).
+- a Existing heritage and character-buildings should be retained and incorporated into any new development proposal. - b Development incentives may be applied through the deemed provisions and the provisions of this Precinct Structure Plan to encourage the preservation and enhancement of heritage and character places (refer to 6.17.1 Development Incentives for Community BenefitDevelopment Incentives for Community Benefit).